 If you are going out trick or treating with your kids, try to avoid houses with a barking dog, or those where you see a dog behind a fence or screen door.
 If you do knock on a house with a dog, avoid the temptation to pet dogs you do not know.
 Teach your kids to stand still and “be a tree” (hands folded in front and look down to your feet).
 Wait for the owner to move their dog inside, and shut the door before you turn away.
 Even if it’s a dog you know, never approach them.
 He may not recognise you in your costume, so it’s always best to avoid dogs on Halloween.

+I hope these pet safety tips for Halloween help you have a spooktacular time!
 Stay safe, keep your pets comfortable, and have a very Happy Halloween!

 If your pet is scared of Fireworks, have a look at these tips to keep them as stress free as possible.